vuejs/vue-cli/docs/dev-guide/ui-api.md

 })
 ```

-Here is the code in the client addon that register the `'test-webpack-route'` (like we saw earlier):
+Here is the code in the client addon that register the `'org.vue.webpack.routes.test'` (like we saw earlier):

 ```js
 /* In `main.js` */